python/cpython/Doc/library/os.rst

    Set the current process's real and effective group ids.

-   .. availability:: Unix, not WASI.
+   .. availability:: Unix, not WASI, not Android.

 .. function:: setresgid(rgid, egid, sgid, /)

    Set the current process's real, effective, and saved group ids.

-   .. availability:: Unix, not WASI.
+   .. availability:: Unix, not WASI, not Android.

    .. versionadded:: 3.2